-April 22, 2016 marked the 46th annual Earth Day.
-In celebration of Earth Day 2016, the Authority held its annual Earth Day events on April 23rd at the Recycling Center.
+April 22, 2017 marked the 47th annual Earth Day.
+In celebration of Earth Day 2017, the Authority held its annual Earth Day events on April 22nd at the Recycling Center.
 The event was open to the public.

-2016 AUTHORITY EARTH DAY EVENTS
+2017 AUTHORITY EARTH DAY EVENTS

 - Free Tours of the Recycling Center - Free Confidential Paper Shredding The Authority, in cooperation with CONFIDATA, a data destruction company, offered free confidential paper shredding to residents.
-Nearly 3,100 pounds of paper were received, destroyed and properly recycled during this event. - Free Collection & Disposal of Unused Medication and Pharmaceuticals The Authority, in cooperation with NYS Department of Environmental Conservation (NYSDEC) and the Mohawk Valley Pharmacist Society, held its third household pharmaceutical/medication collection event.
-In 2016, 80 pounds of pharmaceutical waste was collected.
+Nearly 5,340 pounds of paper were received, destroyed and properly recycled during this event. - Free Collection & Disposal of Unused Medication and Pharmaceuticals The Authority, in cooperation with NYS Department of Environmental Conservation (NYSDEC) and the Mohawk Valley Pharmacist Society, held its fourth household pharmaceutical/medication collection event.
+In 2017, 140 pounds of pharmaceutical waste was collected.
 All collection activity was performed under the direct supervision and control of an on-site NYSDEC Environmental Conservation Officer.
-In accordance with the requirements of the United States Drug Enforcement Agency (DEA), controlled substances were passed from an individual to the control and custody of a law enforcement official. - Free Bulky Rigid Plastics Drop-Off-Residents could deliver bulky rigid plastic items that are not accepted and recycled through curbside recycling at no cost. - Free Household Hazardous Waste & Electronics Drop-Off-Residents had the opportunity to drop off household hazardous waste and electronic material including paints, chemicals, electronics and more, for proper recycling/disposal at no cost as part of the Authority's seasonal household hazardous waste program. - Compost for Purchase-Screened, cured compost material was available for purchase. - Free Utica Zoo "Zoomobile" Demonstrations took place featuring animals from the Utica Zoo. - Free Backyard Composting Workshop by Oneida County Cooperative Extension Master Gardener Margaret Murphy.
-The 45-minute workshop taught the basics of backyard composting of food scraps and yard waste, as well as different types of composting methods. - Free Clothing & Textiles Drop-Off Residents could drop off unwanted clothing, shoes, belts, purses, blankets, sheets and drapes for reuse and recycling.
+In accordance with the requirements of the U.S. Drug Enforcement Agency (DEA), controlled substances were passed from an individual to the control and custody of a law enforcement official. - Free Bulky Rigid Plastics Drop-Off-Residents could deliver bulky rigid plastic items that are not accepted and recycled through curbside recycling at no cost. - Free Household Hazardous Waste & Electronics Drop-Off-Residents had the opportunity to drop off household hazardous waste and electronic material including paints, chemicals, electronics and more, for proper recycling/disposal at no cost as part of the Authority's seasonal household hazardous waste program. - ➤ Compost for Purchase-Screened, cured compost material was available for purchase. - Free Utica Zoo "Zoomobile" Demonstrations took place featuring animals from the Utica Zoo. - ➤ Backyard Compost Bin & Rainwater Barrel Truckload Sale In an effort to increase backyard composting, conserve water usage and improve municipal storm water run-off, the Authority hosted a truckload sale to distribute compost bins and rainwater barrels to residents.
+A total of 60 compost bins and 60 rainwater barrels were sold. - Free Clothing & Textiles Drop-Off Residents could drop off unwanted clothing, shoes, belts, purses, blankets, sheets and drapes for reuse and recycling.